MetePolat825/MapMorph_Web_App_PBR_Texture_Generation/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Again note that a live version on the website is available at [[http://mcp140.pythonanywhere.com](http://mcp140.pythonanywhere.com)]
+Again note that a live version on the website is available at [the live website](https://mapmorph-mcp140.pythonanywhere.com).

 ## Prerequisites